FirebaseExtended/codelab-rules/index.lab.md

 }
 ```

+Rerun the tests.
+At this point, you should have 5 passing tests and 4 failing ones.
 ## Comments: Subcollections and sign-in provider permissions
 Duration: 010:00

 The published posts allow comments, and the comments are stored in a subcollection of the published post (`/published/{postID}/comments/{commentID}`).
 By default the rules of a collection don't apply to subcollections.
 You don't want the same rules that apply to the parent document of the published post to apply to the comments; you'll craft different ones.

 > aside positive
 > Because subcollections don't, by default, inherit the rules of the parent documents, subcollections are a good option to separate parts of a document that requires different access.
-If you do want a all subcollections to inherit the rules of the parent document, use the glob syntax in the match statement of the parent, i.e, `match /published/{postId=**}`.
+If you do want a all subcollections to inherit the rules of the parent document, use the glob syntax in the match statement of the parent, i.e, `match /published/{postId}/{subDocPath=**}`.

 To write rules for accessing the comments, start with the match statement: